Communicative Disorders Courses

 Diagnostic Practicum

-The course is designed to provide graduate students in speech-language pathology with quality practicum experience evaluating individuals across the lifespan who present with a wide variety of speech-language disabilities.
+The course is designed to provide graduate students in speech-language pathology with clinical practicum experience evaluating individuals across the lifespan who present with a wide variety of speech, language, feeding and swallowing, hearing and other communication needs.

 CD